 Capt.
 John “Duffy” Dent served in the Perth Regiment during WWII.

 He was an accomplished artist who captured moments of military life, its conditions and situations, in his striking black and white drawings.

-Dent redesigned the Perth Regiment logo, was the editor-in-chief of “The Perthonian,” and an illustrator for the Royal Military College Journal.
+Dent redesigned the Perth Regiment hat badge, was the editor-in-chief of “The Perthonian,” and an illustrator for the Royal Military College Journal.